Technology is everyday

 Technologically, recruiting is currently undergoing an evolution.
 Simple databases with the stored scans of printed resumes - first-person employees will remember - are a thing of the past.
 The day-to-day work of today's recruiters is criss-crossed with new technologies that help them to find candidates more accurately and faster, and to provide them with higher success rates.

 The early adopters among the recruiters have already discovered the use of data as a precision tool for the recruitment process.
 Although in 75 percent of all Company There is a conviction that the use of data and analytics plays an important role in HR, just 8 percent believe that their company is really well positioned in this regard.
 But when exactly are you “well positioned”?

 In data-based recruiting, companies create a profile of the ideal candidate and the market situation based on existing data.
 The findings thus obtained are used to define the recruiting measures.

-Anyone who has been using algorithms in recruiting for several years now has a whole series of revealing historical data.
-Using these data, it is possible to identify patterns in the profiles of successful top executives in the company and to answer important questions for the formulation of job offers:
+Those who have been using algorithms in recruiting for several years now have a wealth of insightful historical data.
+Using this data, it is possible to identify patterns in the profiles of successful top executives in the company and to answer important questions for the formulation of job advertisements:

 - From which universities does our top staff come?

 - What functions did top-level employees have during their career?